ayarse/raycast-motion-preview/README.md

 ## Usage

 1. Select a Lottie JSON, dotLottie, or Rive animation file in Finder.
-2. Open Raycast.
-3. Find the "Preview Animation" command.
+2. Go to Raycast and run the "Preview Animation" command.
-4. Click anywhere or press `Esc` to close the preview.
+3. Click anywhere or press `Esc` to close the preview.

 ## Support